luxass/test-vscode-extension/README.md

 # test-vscode-extension

+> [!NOTE]
-This VSCode extension is just for testing purposes only.
+> This is a test VSCode extension, it is not intended for production use.
+> It is only used to test the VSCode extension publishing process using CI